shahid017/shahid017/README.md

 ### Hi there 👋
-Data Scientist, ML and NLP engineer, work as Data Scientist in Five Rivers Technologies.
+Data Scientist, ML and NLP engineer, working as Data Scientist in Five Rivers Technologies.
 I mainly use Python to perform these tasks.

 🔭 To help my fellow Data Scientists, I have written a simple Python package SimpleEDA for Exploratory Data Analysis.